adamsilver/adamsilver.io-jekyll/_drafts/2033-01-01-the-disadvantages-of-customising-form-controls.md

 categories: accessibility
 ---

 Designers often want to control every aspect of the UI, for which form controls are not exempt.
 By default, form controls look very different across browsers [0] because they are integrated deeply into the Operating System and Device.
-Attempting to tame the design of form controls comes with several disadvantages.
+Attempting to tame the design of form controls has disadvantages.

-## 1. It causes problems for the user (negative value add)
+## 1. UX degradation

 Some form controls are more problematic than others.
 When developers endeavour to tame these elements, user experience is often degraded.
-Ironically, this is why visual designers *think* they must tame the design of these things.
+Ironically, this is why visual designers *think* they must tame the design of them in the first place.

-It is arguably beneficial, that browsers display form controls differently as they match the native OS, and because a user uses the same browser repeatedly, there is an inherent expectation of how form controls look and behave in *that* browser.
-Don't underestimate the importance of consistency in user experience.
+It is arguably *beneficial* that browsers display form controls differently matching the OS.
+Because a user uses the same browser repeatedly, there is an inherent expectation of how form controls look and behave.
+It is wise not to underestimate the importance of consistency in user experience.

-For example, when the user activates a Select menu, on some devices, the browser will show a native popup [[3](#ref3)].
-This makes it easier to use.
+For example, when the user activates a `select` menu, on some devices the browser will display a popup [[3](#ref3)] which signficantly makes the control easier to interact with.
+Something you can't mimic as it's baked into the native OS.

-The only way to truly tame a select element is to recreate it with Javascript.
-The problem is what you "gain" in the *look*, you lose in functionality.
+The problem is, the only way to truly tame the appearance of select control, is to recreate it with Javascript.
+The problem is what you "gain" in *look*, you lose in functionality.

-For example, the native popup is destroyed when you use select menu replacement script.
-You are now required to pinch and zoom.
-Not to mention the Javascript can be problematic itself and is another point of failure.
+For example, you lose the popup behaviour; requiring the user to pinch and zoom.

 Users favour behaviour over pixel-perfect shine and colour, every time.